bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

   - He got the full instruction on how to install stable diffusion on Windows

 - Nerdy Rodent, [Textual Inversion - Make Anything In Stable Diffusion](https://www.youtube.com/watch?v=7Lxdk89W2K0&t=151s&ab_channel=NerdyRodent), Youtube video, Oct 2022
-  - This video is a little bit long but it explains the latest Training with Embeddings well.
+  - This video is a little bit long but it explains the latest Training with Embedding well.
 In addition, it use an illustrative example of how to define the number of tokens 1, 2, 4, 16, affecting the generated image edibility.
 Essentially, more token will generate more accurate image resembling the embedding image; less token will provide higher edibility for the generated image.

 ### Supporting Tools
 - Play with [Lexica](https://lexica.art/) to see many example prompts that generating beautiful Stable Diffusion artworks.